 Doesn’t look like the cheap option anymore does it?

-What is it like installing real shiplap?
+What is it like to install real shiplap?

-A dream.
+A dream!
 I made 2 rolling walls for my product photography in a weekend but it was exactly like putting them on an interior wall.
 I just added the step of building walls on casters.
 They are pretty fancy.

 Putting the boards up on the wall took less than 30 minutes, followed by applying shellac primer to the knots to prevent tannin bleed, latex primer, and finally a coat of white paint.
 I did it all by myself & the only help I needed from my husband was flipping the 10 foot stud wall on the casters.